-Below is a current listing of our online educational opportunities available in the APTA Academy of Aquatic Physical Therapy Learning Center.
-You can access the Learning Center here.
+Below is a current listing of our online educational opportunities available in the APTA Academy of Aquatic Physical Therapy Education Center.
+You can access the Education Center here.

 To Pool or Not to PoolWhat if your pool patient came into the clinic with a bandage on his elbow reporting he fell yesterday?
 Would you cover the wound and let him in the pool or see him on land instead?
 What if the woman you evaluated has a history of seizures and incontinence?
 Would you select aquatic therapy for her treatment plan?